AmaanUsmani/UI-Design-Portfolio/Dubai-Airports-Happiness-Meter-Dashboard/README.md

 ## Team Contribution

 - The dashboard design was a collaborative effort of two team members, with a primary focus on the theme, layout, and graph creation.
+- I was the main contributor responsible for the design and implementation of the dashboard's visual elements and graphical representations.